spryker/spryker-docs/docs/marketplace/user/features/202108.0/marketplace-merchant-feature-overview/marketplace-merchant-feature-overview.md

 ### Merchant opening hours
 To make the selling activity efficient, merchants can provide their working schedule that will display to buyers on the Storefront.
-See [Merchant Opening Hours](/docs/marketplace/user/features/{{ page.version }}/merchant-opening-hours.html) for details.
+See [Merchant Opening Hours feature overview](/docs/marketplace/user/features/{{ page.version }}/merchant-opening-hours-feature-overview.html) for details.

 ### Merchant links on the Storefront pages